voltdatalab/atlas-noticia/en.md

   - Print newspapers: 3,379 (63%)
   - Online news: 1,984 (37%)

-- Cities at least print or online news outlet: 1,125
+- Municipalities with at least one print or online news outlet: 1,125
-  - They represent around 65% of Brazil's population (130 million people) Average Human Development Index of cities mapped: 0,727 Average national Human Development Index: 0,659
+  - They represent around 65% of Brazil's population (130 million people) Average Human Development Index of cities mapped: 0.727 Average national Human Development Index: 0.659

-#### Key Findings

-- Newspapers and online news were mapped in 1,125 cities, which means that in over 4,500, representing over 70 million people, it was not possible to identify such local news outlets.

-- The so called "news deserts" account for some 35% of Brazil's population
+#### Atlas da Notícia key findings:

-- 416 cities, representing more than 15 million people, had only one newspaper or local news website Major cities disparities
+- 416 municipalities, home of more than 15 million people, count with only one newspaper or local news website

-- Brazil's three main cities (Sao Paulo, Rio de Janeiro and the capital Brasilia) account for 1,112 mapped newspapers or websites, representing 20.7% of the total, although they have only some 10% of the national population.
+- Brazil’s three main cities (Sao Paulo, Rio de Janeiro and the federal capital Brasilia) account for 1,112 mapped newspapers and/or websites, representing 20.7% of the total.
+Together, they are home of some 10% of the national population

-- State capitals ranked in the 11 first spots in the ranking in number of mapped newspapers and news websites.
+- State capitals ranked in the 11 first spots mapped newspapers and/or news websites
-News density

-- The Southern city of Florianopilies ranked first in the number of newspapers or news websites per citizens in municipalities above 100,000 people, with 16.7 media outlets by a group of that many people.
+- Florianópolis, capital of the Southern state of Santa Catarina, ranked first nationally in number of newspapers and/or news websites per citizens in municipalities with population above 100,000 habitants, with 16.7 news media outlets by a group of that many people

-Ther Northern city of Fortaleza was the worse, with just 0,87 media outlets per 100,000 people.
+- Fortaleza, the capital of the Northeastern state of Ceará, presented the lowest rate of 0.87 news media vehicles per 100,000 habitants

 #### The team